 Will Sweeney – Tax Technical Specialist

-This year’s budget is as tricky as ever; balancing the books, increasing tax revenues to help ensure a level of economic buoyancy to take us through Brexit, but at the same time needing to remain competitive from both a personal and corporate tax perspective.
+This year’s budget is as tricky as ever; balancing the books, increasing tax revenues to help ensure a level of economic buoyancy to take us through Brexit, but at the same time needing to remain competitive from both a personal and business tax perspective.

 The Chancellor remains determined to reduce the UK’s borrowing.
 Accordingly, I wouldn’t expect any naked giveaways (ie: any tax reductions will need to be paid for).
 On the reverse side, the Government don’t want to present another austerity budget and so any revenue raisers are likely to be balanced by other, ‘good news headlines’.